 A gifted artist, Perrow provided water color paintings for several boating and yachting magazines 1940s.
 Later in life he became a resident cruise-ship artist, engaged by the Holland American line to teach water color painting to vacationers while the ship is at sea.

 Throughout his life Perrow has been active in a variety of sports.
 He was an avid snow skier and was inducted into Tacoma-Pierce County Sports Hall of Fame as the brains behind the first ski tow on the west coast.
 Perrow’s design for a rope tow – powered by a V-8 Ford engine, popularized Mount Rainier’s Alta Vista area as a winter recreation destination on the eve of WWII.
 He also operated a ski school on Mt.
 Rainier with Otto Lang.
 In the summer months, Perrow enjoyed sailing.
 A mechanical prodigy, he built his own sailboat at the age of 14.
 He also had many projects on the water, and he often flew himself to job sites on his float plane.

 On the professional side, Perrow was a member and chairman of the Tacoma Planning Commission (1958-64), served on the Puget Sound Regional Planning Commission (1961-63), and was President of SW Washington AIA Chapter (1965).

-Perrow closed his Tacoma architectural practice in 2000 and today resides in Olympia.
+Perrow closed his Tacoma architectural practice in 2000 and passed away in Olympia in June 5, 2017.